About the Foundation

 Through specific projects provide the world’s most vulnerable children with a good education, healthcare and concern, as well as the possibility to feel happy and secure during their childhood.

-Application Procedure
+The Application Procedure was as followed

-Applying organizations should fill the following critera:
+Applying organizations had to fill the following critera:

 • Well established non-profit organisation